SmartPracticeschool/llSPS-INT-2675-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 Library used - Numpy,pandas,scikit learn,matplotlib,seaborn
 The test.py is used for training the model
 The model.pkl is used to dump the model into a python pickle file.
+The app.py is used to deploy the ML model into a webapp using streamlit